dd010101/vyos-jenkins/readme.md

 This guide is work in progress and meant only for local experimentation and development.

-Thanks to @pittagurneyi for provding build scripts for missing packages
+Thanks to @pittagurneyi for provding build scripts for missing packages.

 Notes for hosting
 --